 This motley crew is a list of characters from the Atelier series' Arland trilogy who made their first appearance in Atelier Rorona: The Alchemist of Arland.
-For characters who debuted in Atelier Totori and Atelier Meruru, visit those pages.
+For characters who debuted in Atelier Totori or Atelier Meruru visit those pages.
+There is also a characters page for the much later released Atelier Lulua that handles characters from that game as well as including tropes unique to the incarnations seen in Lulua.

 (Names in parentheses are Rorona's nicknames for the other characters.)